-At CU Boulder, I am researching how to make new types of antibiotics that can kill drug resistant bacteria.
+At the University of Colorado Boulder, Max researches how to make new types of antibiotics that can kill drug resistant bacteria.

-Unlike typical antibiotics, our approach involves using nanoparticles to kill the superbugs.
+Unlike typical antibiotics, this approach involves using nanoparticles to kill the superbugs.

 Quantum dots, the special type of nanoparticles we use, have some amazing properties due to their small size.
 If you shine a light on them, they get really excited.
 They can even glow in specific colors.
 But more importantly, they are small enough to sneak into bacteria.
 And once they’re in there, we can use light to trigger a chemical reaction at their surface that kills bacteria.